-Sending a child off to school with food allergies is always nerve-racking, but milk allergy issues are greater than most.
-Reducing the presence of milk is controversial; it’s one of the most revered and protected foods in the American diet, and it’s ubiquitous in our food supply.
+Sending a child off to school with food allergies is always nerve-racking.
+But milk allergy issues present heightened concern.
+Reducing the presence of milk is controversial.
+It’s one of the most revered and protected foods in the American diet, and it’s ubiquitous in our food supply.
 From the ‘good for you’ image of milk and yogurt to festivities centered on pizza and ice cream, the mere suggestion of an event without dairy can result in dramatic backlash.

 Dairy also poses a high exposure risk.
 It is conveniently packaged in a multitude of ways for kid-friendly lunch boxes, but once opened, the residues are far from contained.
 Spilled liquids and powdered cheese from snack foods can easily spread, and may not be properly cleaned up.
 Yogurt, meantime, is easily smeared onto clothes and tables where it awaits your child’s touch.

 Often confused with lactose intolerance and plagued by the myth that it’s always outgrown after infancy, dairy allergy is also one of the most misconstrued allergic conditions.
 Glover, who has some teacher assistance with Elodie’s lessons from home, says: “At her school, they’re not understanding that dairy can kill.”

 Kelly Rudnicki, who resides in San Clemente, California, regularly encounters well-meaning adults who suggest a Lactaid will allow her child to safely enjoy an ice cream sundae.
 Rudnicki’s son John, 11, contends with multiple allergies that include peanut and tree nuts, but milk allergy issues are by far this mother of five’s biggest concern.
 At least once in every school year, something with dairy has crossed John’s path: from the “plain” popcorn served for a Spanish event that the teacher and school nurse incorrectly assumed was dairy-free to an in-class picnic lunch that forced him to eat in the hallway.